adey-px/hr-manager/README.md

 7. The Home page footer section also consists of Quick links to navigate some important pages in the application.

 8. It consists of a Register page which allows employees to register after the HR manager has created their profiles in the company's database records.
 The employees are required to use the same email address submitted to the HR office at their employment confirmation.
-No persons or individuals are allowed to register on the Portal without being duly documented as bonafide employees of the company
+The HR manager uses their email to create their profile by filling the form on New Employee page.
+No persons or individuals are allowed to register on the Portal without being duly documented by the HR manager, as bonafide employees of the company.

 9. After successful registration, each employee can login to the HR Portal using their registered email and password created.
 For the purpose of granting access to Code Instistute's Project Assessment Team, the following login credentials are provided for them to login as Super/Admin user and have the HR manager's previledges.